 Tie2 is a receptor tyrosine kinase that is implicated in regulating barrier function in blood vessels of the eye, which are affected in several prevalent eye diseases.
 Tie2 is an important key regulator of the vascular endothelium in the eye and dysregulation of this pathway leads to loss of barrier integrity and healthy vasculature.
 Preliminary studies suggest that cellular senescence in aging eyes may induce Ang-2 and therefore deactivate Tie2, leading to ocular edema.
 The Tie2/VEGF bispecific has dual functionality on two validated targets for retinal diseases.
 In addition to direct activation of Tie2, the bispecific candidate is designed to neutralize VEGF-A and VEGF-B. We believe that direct agonism of Tie2 may be superior to antagonism of Ang2 which relies on adequate levels of endogenous Ang1 to activate the Tie2 pathway.
 We have identified Tie2/VEGF bispecific molecules that have pharmacological activity on Tie2 and VEGF with potencies relevant for clinical benefit.
-Based on supporting preclinical data, we designated an Advanced Candidate in July 2022.
-We are currently seeking to initiate pilot preclinical toxicology experiments and other work to support nomination of a Development Candidate that should enable initiation of IND-enabling studies by the end of 2023.
+Based on supporting preclinical data, we designated an Advanced Candidate in July 2022; however, this program is currently paused to focus our development efforts on UBX1325.